 4. Determine how you will administer and collect the exam.

 - You can collect essay-type questions through Moodle Assignment or you can use Moodle Quiz to administer shorter answer exams or generate random essay questions for each student.
 Either way, ensure students have done it before.
 For example, if students have never submitted assignments to Moodle or used Moodle quiz before, make sure to provide a practice activity that follows the same procedure.

 5. Determine the timing of the Exam.
-Will you make the it available only for the exact amount of time needed to complete it, or will you give them a longer period (eg: a 12-hour window or 2-day, etc,).
+Will you make it available only for the exact amount of time needed to complete it, or will you give them a longer period (eg: a 12-hour or two-day window, etc,)?
 You will need to configure Moodle accordingly and let students know well in advance.

 - Bengtsson, L. Take-Home Exams in Higher Education: A Systematic Review.
 Educ.
 Sci.
 2019, 9, 267.

 - Bredon, G. Take-home tests in economics.
 Econ.
 Anal.
 Policy 2003, 33, 52–60.

 - Freedman, A. The take-home examination.
 Peabody J. Educ.
 1968, 45, 343–347.
 [CrossRef]

 - Frein, S. Comparing In-class and Out-of-Class Computer-based test to Traditional Paper-and-Pencil tests in Introductory Psychology Courses.
 Teach.
 Psychol.
 2011, 38, 282–287.
 [CrossRef]

 - Fernald, P.; Webster, S. The merits of the take-home, closed book exam.
 J. Hum.
 Educ.
 Dev.
 1991, 29, 130–142.